Ryu-Miyaki/Fuzz4B/README.md

 make
 make install
 ```
-Run the following commands to intall required packages and clone repository.
+Run the following commands to intall the required packages and clone the repository.
-If you use the Operating System other than Ubuntu 18.04 LTS, you should edit `ubuntu-18.04` of the last command.
+If you are using an OS other than Ubuntu 18.04 LTS, you should edit `ubuntu-18.04` of the last command.
 ```
 sudo apt install xterm xclip libsdl2-2.0-0 git clone https://github.com/Ryu-Miyaki/Fuzz4B